macmichael01/django-videothumbs/README.md

 Auto generate video thumbnails on the fly.

-NOTE: This is only a proof of concept at this point.
+*NOTE*: This is only a proof of concept at this point.
 And is not recommended for use in a production setting just yet.

 **REQUIREMENTS**